AlliedTesting/pgmex-jdbc-perf-test/README.md

 Parameter Name                   | Parameter description
 ---------------------------------|--------------
-maxExecTimeInSecs| maximal execution time in seconds for each particular insertion method that limits a total runtime for a method in question; Inf means "no restriction" pathToSaveTestData|path for storing test experiment results into mat files (later it is possible to display these results by a desired way); if empty, current folder is used pathToSaveFigures| path for storing figures with graphs depicting results of test experiments; if empty, current folder is used raiseExceptionIfError| in case of an error during execution for some test raiseExceptionIfError=1 raises an exception thus stopping execution of current test; raiseExceptionIfError=0 displays a warning and tries to continue a test execution
+maxExecTimeInSecs| maximal execution time in seconds for each particular insertion/retrieving method that limits a total runtime for a method in question; Inf means "no restriction" pathToSaveTestData|path for storing test experiment results into mat files (later it is possible to display these results by a desired way); if empty, current folder is used pathToSaveFigures| path for storing figures with graphs depicting results of test experiments; if empty, current folder is used raiseExceptionIfError| in case of an error during execution for some test raiseExceptionIfError=1 raises an exception thus stopping execution of current test; raiseExceptionIfError=0 displays a warning and tries to continue a test execution